TestFlowKit/testflowkit/readme.md

 - **Developed in Go:** Benefit from the performance and speed of Go.
 - **Based on TED:** Organize your tests efficiently using the principles of Test Execution Design.
 - **Macros:** Define reusable scenarios to simplify test writing.
+- **Screenshot on Failure:** Automatically capture screenshots when test steps fail for better debugging.

 ## Installation